Momentum-resolved spectroscopy of superconductivity with the quantum twisting microscope

-Thus, a splitting of the peaks indicates broken rotational symmetry, as has been pointed out for $C_{3z}$ breaking due to strain in the normal state~\cite{diracscan}.
-This behavior is illustrated in \cref{fig:mbzpx,fig:mbzpy}.
-The two panels show pairing potentials with $p_y$- and $p_x$-wave symmetry relative to the $\gamma$ point of the mBZ, together with the corresponding tip line scan in momentum space.
-The resulting tunneling spectra are displayed in \cref{fig:deltapx,fig:deltapy}: for $p_y$ symmetry, three distinct gaps appear (two of which coincide by symmetry), while for $p_x$ a nodal point lies on one of the line scans, producing a vanishing gap that is visible in the tunneling response.
-More generally, any nodal point that intersects one of these trajectories produces a vanishing gap, enabling their direct identification.
-In MATBG, for example, a nodal line aligned with the zigzag direction and crossing the $\gamma$ point would be directly observable with the QTM, provided that the Fermi surface encloses $\gamma$.
+The three tunneling channels arise from distinct Umklapp processes and add without interference at small incommensurate angles (see discussion around~\cref{eq:tun_amp_def} in Ref.~\cite{SM}, and Refs.~\cite{inbar2023quantum,diracscan}), so the measured current (or its derivatives) is the sum of three independent contributions.
+Each line scan thus yields three gap values, one for each $\mathbf{K}_{\theta,n}$.
+If the superconducting order parameter preserves $C_{3z}$ symmetry, the traces coincide for all $\theta$ (\cref{fig:mbzs,fig:deltas}), while a splitting indicates $2\pi/3$-rotational-symmetry breaking.
+This behavior is shown in \cref{fig:mbzpx,fig:mbzpy}: for $p_y$- and $p_x$-wave pairings relative to the $\gamma$ point, the spectra in \cref{fig:deltapy,fig:deltapx} reveal two gaps for $p_y$ (two of the three $C_3$-related states are degenerate by mirror symmetry in $|\Delta_\mathbf{k}|$ with respect to $k_x=0$.) and a nodal point for $p_x$ where one gap vanishes (along the purple line in~\cref{fig:deltapy}).
+More generally, any node intersecting a trajectory produces a zero gap, enabling its direct identification.
+In MATBG, a nodal line along the armchair direction in momentum space crossing the $\gamma$ point would therefore be directly observable with the QTM, provided the Fermi surface encloses $\gamma$.

-As seen in~\cref{eq:tun_sc}, the QTM’s in-plane momentum conservation allows the Bogoliubov coherence factors $u_{\bs{k}}$ and $v_{\bs{k}}$ to be probed for the three lines of momenta.
-This is in contrast to STM measurements, which integrate over in-plane momentum, such that the measured differential conductance reflects only the density of states and averages out the momentum dependence of the coherence factors.
-As the tip Dirac point traces $\kth$ across the mBZ, the QTM resolves the quasiparticle peaks at $eV_{b\pm}=\pm E_{\bs{k}}$.
+As seen in~\cref{eq:tun_sc}, the QTM’s in-plane momentum conservation allows the Bogoliubov coherence factors $u_{\mathbf{k}}$ and $v_{\mathbf{k}}$ to be probed for the three lines of momenta.
+This is in contrast to STM measurements, which integrate over in-plane momentum, such that the measured conductance reflects only the density of states and averages out the momentum dependence of the coherence factors.
+As the tip Dirac point traces $\kth$ across the mBZ, the QTM resolves the quasiparticle peaks at $eV_{b\pm}=\pm E_{\mathbf{k}}$.
 Under the assumptions used to derive \cref{eq:tun_sc}, their contributions scale as $I''_+(\theta) \propto |T(\kth)|^{2}|u_{\kth}|^{2}$ for $+E_{\kth}$ and as $I''_-(\theta)\propto |T(\kth)|^{2}|v_{\kth}|^{2}$ for $-E_{\kth}$.
 Because both share the same tunneling matrix element, it cancels out in the ratio, which becomes

-The energy separation between the positive and negative voltage peaks at the same momentum fixes $E_{\bs{k}}$ through $e(V_{b+}-V_{b-})=2E_{\bs{k}}$, while the ratio of their intensities yields $R(\bs{k})$.
+The energy separation between the positive and negative voltage peaks at the same momentum fixes $E_{\mathbf{k}}$ through $e(V_{b+}-V_{b-})=2E_{\mathbf{k}}$, while the ratio of their intensities yields $R(\mathbf{k})$.
 Together, they give

 offering a novel approach to directly extract the pairing magnitude at each probed momentum, even away from the Fermi momentum.